To find out more about our books, browse the following pages:

 with Instructions, Fashion Plates, and Period Sewing Techniques

 The Edwardian Modiste is out of stock except for a case we recently found in the warehouse.
 The books are all brand new and shrink wrapped.
 People often e-mail us wanting to buy this book, so we are making a special offer directly to readers.
 The price is $100 per copy plus $18.50 shipping (within the US) by UPS.
 We are not using the postal service during the pandemic.
 First come, first served.
 No holds except a reasonable number of days for the check to arrive.
 No returns—this is supposed to be an out-of-stock book.
 We don't accept credit cards so it will have to be payment by check or by the Zelle online fund transfer system which most US banks now offer their customers.
 We do not have automated checkout.
-We will ship the order when the check clears.
+We will ship the order when payment clears.
 Please see The Edwardian Modiste page for more details.

 Patterns for women’s styles from 1905 through 1909.
 Includes edited selections from a 1907 dressmaking manual.
 Suitable for Edwardian garden parties, teas, and weddings; ragtime dances; vintage auto events; historic house tours; and productions of plays by Shaw.
 Popular for Titanic and Downton Abbey style costumes.